stianfro/blog/content/en/posts/gateway-api-1.md

 ---

 I recently had a use-case where I could finally tinker with Gateway API, a new interface for handling service traffic in Kubernetes.
 You can think of it as a successor to the current Ingress APIs.
-Gateway API is built and maintained by the Kubernetse Network Special Interest Group.
+Gateway API is built and maintained by the Kubernetes Network Special Interest Group.

 ## What is Gateway API?